James11222/James11222/README.md

 <!-- ### Welcome 👋 -->
 # Welcome to my Profile!  ![](https://komarev.com/ghpvc/?username=James11222&color=blue)

-I am a 4th year undergrad at the University of California, Berkeley studying Astrophysics 🌌🔭
+I'm a graduate student studying Astrophysics at Princeton University 🌌🔭

 My interests are in theoretical and computational astrophysics, high performance algorithms, and a little web design.
 My github repos consist of various projects I have worked on from analysis of cosmological simulations to teaching intro level programming courses.
 Along the way there are some interesting projects including games made with python and tools I made such as an automated email writer for mass distribution of information to large classes.